xiring/fincompare/docs/troubleshooting.md

   - **Solution**: Pass plain JavaScript object to store methods; API modules handle `FormData` conversion automatically
   - See `docs/typescript-migration.md` section "Form Submission with File Uploads" for correct pattern

+- Build taking too long on server
+  - **Issue**: `pnpm run build` is slow, especially type checking
+  - **Solution**: Use `pnpm run build` (skips type checking) for production deployments.
+Type checking is optional and can be run separately with `pnpm run type-check` in CI/CD
+  - **Optimization**: Vite build is optimized with esbuild minification and manual chunk splitting for better caching
+  - **Note**: Type checking (`vue-tsc`) can be slow on servers with limited resources.
+It's recommended to run type checking in CI/CD pipelines rather than during deployment

 FAQ

 - How do I access the admin panel?